 The event was held at the California Culinary Academy, and as soon as you stepped through the entry door, the familiar scent of Mickey D’s fries lingered.
 Nine courses of wine paired, haute Mickey D’s awaited us.

 With the exception of the late-night sundae, I hadn’t eaten McDonald’s in almost 10 years.
 My table mates were shocked.
 Who knew my reunion with McDonald’s would be in the form of a hash brown gnocchi and a Big Mac streusel.
 I couldn’t have even imagined.

 In the end, whether or not the dishes were a one-bite taste, or worthy of a Gold(en) arch medal, the evening was a fun, once in a lifetime experience all for a great cause.
-Even if there were only one french fry on my plate for the entire evening, I was happy to be there amongst a wonderful group of people supporting a worthy cause - The Ronald McDonald House.
+Even if there was only one french fry on my plate for the entire evening, I was happy to be there amongst a wonderful group of people supporting a worthy cause – The Ronald McDonald House.